klever-io/klv-bridge-eth-sc-rs/multisig/README.md

 * Add a proposer.
 * Remove a proposer.
 * Change multisig contract owner (might be relevant for upgrading the MSC).
-* Pay functions - by default we recommend the MSC to not be set up as a payable SC and any deposit or send transaction of eGLD or ESDT towards the MSC will need to call the desired pay function (if a transaction is not a call to these 2 functions then it is rejected immediately and the value is sent back to original sender): Deposit and/or Send.
+* Pay functions - by default we recommend the MSC to not be set up as a payable SC and any deposit or send transaction of KLV or KDA towards the MSC will need to call the desired pay function (if a transaction is not a call to these 2 functions then it is rejected immediately and the value is sent back to original sender): Deposit and/or Send.
 By making the MSC not a payable MSC we reduce the risk of users sending into the MSC funds that then are locked in the MSC or need to be manually send back to the user (in case of a mistake).
 By making the MSC not a payable MSC it also means that any deposit or send transaction needs to explicitly call the deposit or send function of the MSC.

 Any external and internal action will follow these steps and process: